-Piso Water Vending Machine – Automated Teller Machines?
-Does cash dispenser comes to mind?
+Water Vending Machine Piso Water – Automated Teller Machines?
+Does cash dispenser come to mind?

 But is not exactly what you’re thinking right now.

-Folks who are already in this vending business know long enough that this innovation has been existing quite a while, calling this by its alias the name of Automatic Tubig Machine (ATM)
+Folks who are already in this vending business know long enough that this innovation has been existing quite a while, calling this by its alias, thus the name of Automatic Tubig Machine (ATM)

 If this doesn’t even sound familiar to you, it’s a business model borrowed and coined from atm machines whose sole purpose is to dispense monetary bills and other paper cash equivalents and denominations, but in this case, it dispenses water-Everybody’s basic need to quench thirst, cooling you down in a hot sunny day.